syncfusion-content/xamarin-docs/Xamarin/Avatar-view/Overview.md

 ---
 layout: post
-title: Overview of Syncfusion Avatarview control for Xamarin.Forms
+title: Overview of Syncfusion® Avatarview control for Xamarin.Forms
 description: A quick go through to learn about the Xamarin.Forms SfAvatarView control and the key features available in it.
 platform: xamarin
 control: SfAvatarView